red6/pdfcompare/README.md

 - documentCacheSizeMB=200

     This is the cache size configured for the PdfBox instance, that loads the documents that are compared.
+- parallelProcessing=false

+    Disable alle parallel processing and process everything in a single thread.

 So in this default configuration, PdfBox should use up to 400MB of Ram for it's caches, before swapping to disk.
 I have good experience with granting a 2GB heap space to the JVM.